Bryangps/OneBit/README.md

-# Todos as praticas do curso
+# Todas as praticas do curso